puppetlabs/puppet-docs/source/puppet/3.7/reference/future_lang_classes.markdown

 Classes should be stored in their module's `manifests/` directory as one class per file, and each filename should reflect the name of its class; see [Module Fundamentals][modules] and [Namespaces and Autoloading][namespace] for more details.

+A class definition statement isn't an expression, and can't be used where a value is expected.

 > #### Other Locations
 >
 > Most users should **only** put classes in individual files in modules.
 However, it's technically possible to put classes in the following additional locations and still load the class by name: